pc2/sus-compiler/README.md

 - Clock Domain Crossing safety
 - A built-in syntax for pipelining that does not impose structural constraints
 - Syntactic sugar for common constructs like valid signals, resets and submodule communication
-- In-IDE compilation errors and synthesis information
+- In-IDE compilation errors & warnings
-- Hardware Generators
+- Metaprogramming for hardware generation
 - Formal Verification Integration[^todo]
 - Moving some[^timing] timing constraints to the source file